MICROXFLIP/Bit-Bot/README.md

 # Bit-Bot
--Advanced entertainment robots are much more than toys.
+Advanced entertainment robots are much more than toys.

--They can respond and behave like a house pet.
+They can respond and behave like a house pet.

--A Small Robot for making fun.
+A Small Robot for making fun.